codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-android-issues.md

 On February 3, 2021, JFrog, the company that maintains JCenter, [announced that they will be shutting down Bintray and JCenter](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/).

-To avoid disruptions to your build pipelines, start migrating to a new hosting solution, rather than using JCenter or Bintray.
+To avoid disruptions to your build pipelines, start migrating to a new hosting solution like `mavenCentral()`, rather than using JCenter or Bintray.

 ### Steps to prepare your build for the JCenter shutdown